pureal-code/pureal-os/README.md

 pureal-os
 =========
-Making a Kotlin calculator for Android
+We want to make a Kotlin IDE+calculator for Android.